 In-State Allowable Travel Expenses

 Persons traveling in-state shall receive reimbursement for meals at the federal U.S. General Services Administration (GSA) per diem rate listed for that locality.
 For trips of 24 hours or less employees must be more than 75 miles from their duty station to receive reimbursement for meals.
-Lodging should only be claimed if the traveler incurred lodging expenses.
-For GSA surveyed (listed) areas in Nevada, no exceptions will be allowed to the GSA federal per diem lodging rate.
+Lodging should only be claimed if the traveler incurred lodging expenses and requires receipts for reimbursement.
+Refer to the State Administrative Manual (SAM) for exceptions to the established lodging rates for surveyed.
 For GSA non-surveyed (not listed) areas in Nevada, exceptions may be made up to 150% of the federal per diem lodging rate for each specific destination.

 If a personal vehicle is used for the convenience of the employee, the employee will be reimbursed at one half the rate established when using a personal vehicle for the convenience of the university.
 Employees using personal vehicles for the convenience of the university will be allowed reimbursement at a rate equal to that allowed as a deduction under federal income tax laws.
-The current reimbursement rates can be found at the Campus Business: Travel website.
+The current reimbursement rates can be found at the Travel: State of Nevada Per Diem Rates website.